 Raising puppies is nerve-wracking.
 There are so many things to keep track of, from keeping up with vaccine schedules to removing socks and other foreign objects from your puppy’s mouth.
 As if that wasn’t enough to worry about, many puppies also experience something far less pleasant than chewing the occasional sock, and that’s puppy diarrhea.

 What Causes Diarrhea in Puppies?

-Diarrhea is one of those frustrating symptoms for owners because it can mean that your puppy has anything from a potentially lethal virus to simple indigestion.
-Any pet owner who has googled “puppy diarrhea” is well aware that many serious and minor puppy ailments list diarrhea as a symptom, making it hard for owners to determine what is serious and what is not.
+Diarrhea is one of those frustrating symptoms for owners because it could mean that your puppy has anything from a potentially lethal virus to simple indigestion.
+Many serious and minor puppy ailments list diarrhea as a symptom, making it hard for owners to determine what is serious and what is not.

 Don’t panic.
 Despite the endless lists of horrifying diseases out there, there are six main causes of diarrhea in puppies that you need to know about:

 - Ingestion of garbage, toxins, or foreign bodies

 There are many reasons why you might switch up your dog’s diet.
 Maybe your vet recommended a higher-quality brand of food, or your local store ran out of your puppy’s usual food.
 Regardless of the reason, even a simple change in diet can cause diarrhea in puppies.